 Environmental benefits include improved air quality because vertical gardens act as a protective shield from harmful pollutants.
 According to One Million Moms, “Vertical gardens help to reduce the carbon footprint of a building by filtering pollutants and carbon dioxide out of the air, which also benefits those living nearby as the quality of the air is improved.
 Exterior wall vertical gardens also help to The reduce heat absorption, which can result in significant energy savings in areas where people rely on air-conditioning during the warmer parts of the year.”
-One Million Moms

 See also: All About Window Box Gardening